brooklynrail/brooklynrail-platform/content/events/2020/10/screening-of-jonas-mekass-walden.md

 ---
-title: Screening of Jonas Mekas's Walden
+title: "Election 2020: Vote! "
-summary: "For those who have voted early, please join us for a screening of Jonas Mekas' \"Walden.\" "
+summary: "For those who have already voted, please join us for a screening of Jonas Mekas' Walden. "
 date: 2020-11-03 10:00:00 -0500
 end_date: 2020-11-03 20:00:00 -0500
 series: 165